 Popular Skills for Credit / Collections Officer

-Survey results suggest that Collections Officers put a wide range of professional skills to use.
-Fortunate workers who know Financial Analysis command much higher paychecks, scoring salaries 24 percent above average.
+Survey results suggest that Collections Officers use a fairly large toolkit of professional skills.
+Fortunate workers who know Financial Analysis command much higher paychecks, scoring salaries 25 percent above average.
 Those listing Customer Service and Collections as skills, on the other hand, should be prepared for drastically lower pay.
-Most people familiar with Collections also know Accounts Receivable.
+For most people, competency in Collections indicates knowledge of Accounts Receivable.

 Pay by Experience Level for Credit / Collections Officer